Norton Rose Fulbright Australia

 - Bachelor of Laws (Hons I), Bond University (2001)

 - Bachelor of Arts (Journalism), Bond University (2001)

 - Supreme Court of the Australian Capital Territory 2006

 - Supreme Court of Victoria 2004

-- Major Australian Government Department: Acting as the Department's chief adviser on the development, establishment and operation of a regulatory framework to enforce provisions of a key piece of portfolio legislation.
-Catherine was responsible for preparation of the Department's revised industry guidance on the interpretation and application of the legislation.
+- Major Australian Government Department: Advised on the development, establishment and operation of a regulatory framework to enforce provisions of a key piece of portfolio legislation.
+Responsible for preparation of the Department's revised industry guidance on the interpretation and application of the legislation.